3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 If you get this error you'll probably be using the shell script extension, & the DEMON USER FILES UPDATER.
 This system has changed & you need to update your include command for it.
 Please [click here](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#demon-user-files-handler-include) to jump down to this section & update the include command for this feature!

-Also if you updated your include command but the error now says the file/directory cannot be found, then you're using an old verion of the shell script extension & you need to uninstall using Kiauh & install the newest version!
+Also if you updated your include command but the error now says the file/directory cannot be found, then you're using an old verion of the shell script extension & you need to uninstall it using Kiauh & install the newest version!

 HOWEVER.......!